korasinski/ha-netia/README.md

 ## Screenshots

+_Component can be used with default Home Assistant Media Player and [Mini Media Player](https://github.com/kalkih/mini-media-player) from [kalkih](https://github.com/kalkih/):_

 ![Media Player in Home Assistant](images/players.gif)

-_Component can be used with default Home Assistant Media Player and [Mini Media Player](https://github.com/kalkih/mini-media-player) from [kalkih](https://github.com/kalkih/)_
+_More details is displayed on the card more-info view:_

 ![Media Player Details in Home Assistant](images/details.gif)

-_More details is displayed on the card more-info view_

 ## Installation